 Members of the Commonwealth Scholarship Commission

-- Professor Tim Unwin (Chair) – Secretary General of the Commonwealth Telecommunications Organisation; and Emeritus Professor of Geography and UNESCO Chair in ICT4D at Royal Holloway, University of London
+- Professor Tim Unwin (Chair) – Secretary General, Commonwealth Telecommunications Organisation, and Emeritus Professor of Geography and UNESCO Chair in ICT4D, Royal Holloway, University of London

-- Professor Mark Cleary (Deputy Chair) – Vice-Chancellor and Principal, University of Bradford
+- Professor Mark Cleary (Deputy Chair) – former Vice-Chancellor and Principal, University of Bradford

 - Richard Burge – Chief Executive of Wilton Park

 - Anthony Cary CMG – former British High Commissioner to Canada and British Ambassador to Sweden

-- Professor Graham Furniss FBA – Pro-Director (Research and Enterprise), School of Oriental and African Studies, University of London
+- Professor Graham Furniss OBE, FBA – former Pro-Director (Research and Enterprise), School of Oriental and African Studies, University of London

 - Professor Christine Humfrey MBE – Special Professor, University of Nottingham; Visiting Fellow, Edge Hill University; and independent consultant in international higher education